 I've only worked on one small residential chiller.

 It was a compact Trane system that was cooling a 2 story home.

 I only worked on it once, and to me it looked like a sensible water-chiller type of home air conditioning unit.

 All the refrigeration takes place in one compact water-chilling unit outdoors, and

-the chilled water is simply pumped to the air handlers inside the rooms, to cool the
+the chilled water is simply pumped to the air handlers inside the rooms, to cool the rooms.

 I hope this page has provided some help, and please, feel free to contact us with any specific HVAC questions you might have, including questions about air conditioning on Guam, and refrigeration on Guam.

 |Are you learning the HVAC Trade "on the job"? |

 If you would be interested in developing your potential to become the finest HVAC Technician you possibly can by studying a complete, accredited HVAC Technician course at home; we highly recommend that you contact Penn Foster Career School and request their free, no-obligation information brochure.